DrJimmFan/Neurofly/README.md

-# NVFLY
+# Neurofly

 ### NVIDEA Neural Control Lab

 **A small brain.
 A new reach.**

-NVFLY is an experimental robotics prototype exploring a simple idea: **can a compact, fly-inspired neural controller make useful decisions for a robotic arm?**
+Neurofly is an experimental robotics prototype exploring a simple idea: **can a compact, fly-inspired neural controller make useful decisions for a robotic arm?**

 The working prototype connects a recurrent fruit fly neural network to a simulated six-axis arm.
 The controller receives sensory information, evaluates available objects, and supplies intentions to a motion system that reaches, grasps, transports, and releases.
 Every action produces feedback for the next decision.
 You can watch the experiment, change its conditions, inspect the signals, and save the evidence for replay.